kionell/osu-parsers/README.md

 - [osu-taiko-stable](https://github.com/kionell/osu-taiko-stable.git) - The osu!taiko ruleset based on the osu!lazer source code.
 - [osu-catch-stable](https://github.com/kionell/osu-catch-stable.git) - The osu!catch ruleset based on the osu!lazer source code.
 - [osu-mania-stable](https://github.com/kionell/osu-mania-stable.git) - The osu!mania ruleset based on the osu!lazer source code.

+You can also try existing [osu-pp-calculator](https://github.com/kionell/osu-pp-calculator) package.
+It's a wrapper for all 4 rulesets above with a lot of extra useful stuff like score simulation and beatmap downloading.

 ## Documentation